chrisnewtn/konfiga/README.md

 Values from the command line trump both the option's default value and the value from its environment variable.

+#### `required`
+When this option is true a value for it must be found in the environment or as a command line argument.
+If no value is given, konfiga will throw an error.

 #### `type`
 **The only optional property**.
 The type to cast any values into.
 Everything you get from the command line or environment is a string.
 Sometimes it can be useful/necessary to cast values into a more appropriate type.